mtl-brainhack-school-2019/AtrophiedBrain-machine-learning-parameter-estimation/README.md

 ## Project aims
 1. Generate noisy data from an equation and to recover the coefficients from the noisy data using machine learning.
-2. Validate ODE based model, focusing on indentfiability analysis of the model parameters. alidate the model, investigating the identifiability of the parameters using
+2. Validate ODE based model, focusing on indentfiability analysis of the model parameters.

 ## Project deliverables
 1. Jupyter Notebook that defines a linear regression function, generates data from this function, adds noise to the data, defines a model to recover the model parameters from the linear model, splits the data into train/test sets, trains the model, and presents the results.